-Are services safe?
 We found that this practice was providing safe care in accordance with the relevant regulations.

-No action \checkmark The practice had systems and processes to provide safe care and treatment.
+The practice had systems and processes to provide safe care and treatment.

+Improvements were needed so that risks in relation to fire safety and the use of hazardous substances were assessed.

+Improvements were needed in relation to the arrangements for monitoring and improving, where needed, the quality of dental radiographs.

 There were systems to use learning from incidents and complaints to help them improve.

 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.

 Staff were qualified for their roles and the practice completed essential recruitment checks.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.

 The practice had arrangements for dealing with medical and other emergencies.
-Are services effective?

 We found that this practice was providing effective care in accordance with the relevant regulations.

+Patients described the treatment they received as excellent, great and highly recommended.
+They told us that staff were professional and helpful.

-No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as excellent and highly recommended.
-They told us that staff were professional and attentive.
-The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
+The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
+They discussed treatment with patients so they could give informed consent.
+Improvements were needed so that dental care records were complete and included details of the assessments carried out and the information provided to patients.

 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
 There were protocols to ensure that routine and urgent referrals were monitored suitably.

 The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.

 Are services caring?

 We found that this practice was providing caring services in accordance with the relevant regulations.

-No action ~ We received feedback about the practice from 21 people.
+We received feedback about the practice from 50 people.
 Patients were positive about all aspects of the service the practice provided.
 They told us staff were considerate, kind and friendly.
-They said that they were given detailed explanations about dental treatment, and said their dentist listened to them.
-Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.